Mali fights rebels in north as army officers protest in south

 Ag Ghali founded Islamist group Ansar Dine, one of three armed Muslim militant factions that seized control of the northern two-thirds of Mali last year.
 Ag Ghali's whereabouts has remained unclear since France launched its operation.

-(Reporting by Tiemoko Diallo and Adama Diarra; Writing by Daniel Flynn and Joe Bavier; Editing by Angus MacSwan, Robin Pomeroy and Paul Simao)
+(Reporting by Tiemoko Diallo and Adama Diarra; Writing by Daniel Flynn; Editing by Angus MacSwan and Robin Pomeroy)